Arabization: Arabization in Iraq

 Saddam Hussein's Ba'ath Party had aggressive Arabization policies involving driving out many pre-Arab and non-Arab ethnic groups – mainly Kurds, Assyrians, Yezidis, Shabaks, Armenians, Turcomans, Kawliya, Circassians, and Mandeans – replacing them with Arab families.

 In the 1970s, Saddam Hussein exiled between 350,000 and 650,000 Shia Iraqis of Iranian ancestry (Ajam).
 Most of them went to Iran.
-Those who could prove an Iranian/Persian ancestry in Iran's court received Iranian citizenship (400,000) and some of them returned to Iraq after Saddam.
+Those who could prove an Iranian/Persian ancestry in Iran's court received Iranian citizenship (400,000), and some of them returned to Iraq after Saddam.

-During the Iran-Iraq War, the Anfal campaign destroyed many Kurdish, Assyrian and other ethnic minority villages and enclaves in North Iraq, and their inhabitants were often forcibly relocated to large cities in the hope that they would be Arabized.
+During the Iran-Iraq War, the Anfal campaign destroyed many Kurdish, Assyrian, and other ethnic minority villages and enclaves in Northern Iraq, and their inhabitants were often forcibly relocated to large cities in the hope that they would be Arabized.

 This policy drove out 500,000 people in the years 1991–2003.
-The Baathists also pressured many of these ethnic groups to identify as Arabs, and restrictions were imposed upon their languages, cultural expression and right to self-identification.
+The Ba'athists also pressured many of these ethnic groups to identify as Arabs, and restrictions were imposed upon their languages, cultural expression, and right to self-identification.

 Arabization in Syria

 Since the independence of Syria in 1946, the ethnically diverse Rojava region in northern Syria suffered grave human rights violations, because all governments pursued a most brutal policy of Arabization.
 While all non-Arab ethnic groups within Syria, such as Assyrians, Armenians, Turcomans, and Mhallami have faced pressure from Arab Nationalist policies to identify as Arabs, the most archaic of it was directed against the Kurds.
 In his report for the 12th session of the UN Human Rights Council titled Persecution and Discrimination against Kurdish Citizens in Syria, the United Nations High Commissioner for Human Rights held: "Successive Syrian governments continued to adopt a policy of ethnic discrimination and national persecution against Kurds, completely depriving them of their national, democratic and human rights – an integral part of human existence.
 The government imposed ethnically-based programs, regulations and exclusionary measures on various aspects of Kurds' lives – political, economic, social and cultural."

-The Kurdish language was not officially recognized, it had no place in public schools.
+The Kurdish language was not officially recognized and had no place in public schools.
 A decree from 1989 prohibited the use of Kurdish at the workplace as well as in marriages and other celebrations.
 In September 1992 came another government decree that children not be registered with Kurdish names.
-Also businesses could not be given Kurdish names.
-Books, music, videos and other material could not be published in Kurdish language.
-Expressions of Kurdish identity like songs and folk dances were outlawed and frequently prosecuted under a purpose-built criminal law against "weakening national sentiment".
-Celebrating the Nowruz holiday was often constrained.
+Businesses were also barred from receiving Kurdish names.
+Books, music, videos and other material could not be published in Kurdish.
+Expressions of Kurdish identity such as songs or folk dances were outlawed and frequently prosecuted under a purpose-built criminal law against "weakening national sentiment".
+Celebrating Nowruz was often constrained.